neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 Local filesystem transfers are typically used when the *central* machine is setup as a mounted drive.
 This is a common form of communication between client machines and a central server, such as a high-performance computer (HPC, also often called *clusters*).

-When a *central* machine is mounted to the *Local* machine, it acts as it is available as a local-filesystem folder.
+When a *central* machine is mounted to the *Local* machine, it acts as if is available as a local-filesystem folder.
 In this case, the `central_path` configuration (see `make_config_file`) can simply be set to the path directing to the mounted drive.
 [TODO: example]

 With the `connection_method` set to `local_filesystem`, data transfer will proceed between the *local* machine filesystem and mounted drive.